-We envision a world where anyone with a DYNC1H1 variant has a safe and effective treatment.
+We’re working towards a world where anyone with a DYNC1H1 variant has a safe and effective treatment.
 Join us as we work together to make this a reality.

 Our Mission